Architecture and Human Rights

 In order to improve and increase the impact of this academic program, in 2020 the Master Emergency & Resilience joined to the Research Institute EPIC – IUAV in Venice which concentrates the previous research of Professor Benno Albretch about Reconstruction and Professor Francesco Musco about Climate Change, plus the contribution of the architects Eleonora Carrano, Mathias Bertin and Jacopo Galli.
 With them we created the Postgraduate Master “Resilient Spaces” M.RS-IUAV (32) which joins Climate Change, Humanitarian Emergencies, and Reconstruction, three powerful topics of Architecture inside of the World Challenges that our planet faces today.

 At this moment of the history of the planet we should increase the partnership and international cooperation, it is a clear way that we can improve our professional response in a holistic perspective.
-This vision is shared by “Social Cities 2030” (33) founded by the architect Nina Jensen and the social scientist Anne Boukris, in Denmark, with who we have created a stronger capacity of action and interaction.
-Together we created and developed the concept of Global Bridges (34) a way to link scientific innovation and local communities around the World.
+This vision is shared by “Social Cities 2030” (33) founded by the social scientist Anne Boukris and the architect Nina Jensen, in Denmark, with who we have created a stronger capacity of interaction.
+On the other hand, during the first part of this year, I have been thinking how to improve the architectural response to the Global Challenges, because it is obvious that the answer is not a traditional NGO, which easily loses the architectural quality.
+My answer is Global Bridges (34) a way to link scientific innovation and local communities around the World.
+Right now SC-2030 has joined to develop this concept together to ARCH+H.R.

 Today, 2020, I have kept the original organization AEiDH (EAHR-Chile) and going back to the system of a studio of architecture with social focus in Denmark; Architecture & Human Rights ARCH+H.R.
 Parallel to the creation of ARCH+H.R. appeared the pandemic Covid-19, a hard experience for our society.
 This fact marked the work of our studio.
-One of the first works we did with ARCH+H.R. plus the Master in Venice E&R, and UNISS was the research “Pandemic & Architecture” (35) a system to try to understand what is happening in our society.
+In March 2020 in ARCH+H.R. we immediately started to work with the Master E&R-Venice, and UNISS in the research “Pandemic & Architecture” (35) a research system to try to understand what is happening in our society.

 This work counted with the relevant collaboration of Eleonora Carrano (Italy) and Justin Ware (USA) plus Paola Faro (Italy) and Eirini Grigoriadou (Greece).
 According to this research document, we developed three propositions of projects for “Pandemic & Architecture” in different scales with all the students of the Master E&R in Venice; The future (2120), The territory (Lesbos), and The school (San Salvador) All of them critical vision of our relation society and nature.